 The Company relies on net cash generated from its operating activities as its primary source of liquidity.
 To support the Company's business and execute its growth strategy as planned, the Company will need to continue to generate significant amounts of cash from operations, including funds to pay personnel, invest further in its infrastructure and facilities and invest in research and development (see "Risk Factors - The Company may be unable to successfully execute its growth strategy").
 In case of decreasing capacity of the Company to generate cash from operations, the eventual recovery of the Company may be delayed due to factors such as the cyclical nature of the Company's business, the seasonality of certain of its products, and the inventory levels of the Company, and that of its distributors and dealers.
 If the Company's business does not generate cash flow from operating activities sufficient to fund these activities, and if sufficient funds are not otherwise available from its credit facilities, the Company may need to seek additional capital, through debt or equity financings, to fund its business or execute its growth strategy.
-Conditions in the credit markets (such as availability of financing, fluctuations in interest rates and deterioration of the global economic condition, including as currently experienced as a result of increased labour costs, the impact of global supply chain disruptions, the military conflict between Russia and Ukraine and other macroeconomic conditions and global tensions) may make it difficult for the Company to obtain such financing on attractive terms, or even at all.
+Conditions in the credit markets (such as availability of financing, fluctuations in interest rates and deterioration of the global economic condition, the impact of global supply chain disruptions, the presence of global tensions and political conflicts, and other macroeconomic conditions) may make it difficult for the Company to obtain such financing on attractive terms, or even at all.
 Additional debt financing that the Company may undertake may be expensive and might impose on it covenants that restrict the Company's operations and strategic initiatives, including limitations on its ability to incur liens or additional debt, pay dividends, repurchase its capital shares, make investments or engage in merger, consolidation and asset purchase transactions.
-Any equity financing may also be on terms that are dilutive to the Company's shareholders, and the prices at which new investors would be willing to purchase equity securities may be lower than the price per share of the Company's Subordinate Voting Shares, especially in light of the heightened volatility in the capital markets experienced globally during the last few quarters.
-If new sources of financing are required, but are unattractive insufficient, or unavailable, then the Company could be required to modify its business plans or growth strategy based on available funding, if any, which, in turn, could have a material adverse effect on the Company's business, results of operations or financial condition.
+Any equity financing may also be on terms that are dilutive to the Company's shareholders, and the prices at which new investors would be willing to purchase equity securities may be lower than the price per share of the Company's Subordinate Voting Shares.
+If new sources of financing are required, but are unattractive, insufficient, or unavailable, then the Company could be required to modify its business plans or growth strategy based on available funding, if any, which, in turn, could have a material adverse effect on the Company's business, results of operations or financial condition.